 Cabazitaxel may infrequently cause serious allergic reactions.
 This drug must not be used in patients who have previously had an allergic reaction to it or to other medications containing polysorbate 80.
 Your doctor should prescribe other medications (such as antihistamines, H2 blockers, corticosteroids) to help prevent an allergic reaction.
 Get medical help right away if you develop any signs of an allergic reaction such as rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 USES: Cabazitaxel is used with another medication (prednisone) to treat prostate cancer.
 It works by slowing or stopping the growth of cancer cells.

 HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start using cabazitaxel and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 This medication is given by injection into a vein over 1 hour by a health care professional.
 It is usually given every 3 weeks.
 While you receive treatment with cabazitaxel, take the prednisone medication as directed by your doctor, usually once daily.

-Your doctor may prescribe premedications (such as antihistamines, corticosteroids) to reduce the risk of allergic reactions or prevent side effects such as nausea/vomiting.
+Your doctor may prescribe premedications (such as antihistamines, H2 blockers, corticosteroids) to reduce the risk of allergic reactions or prevent side effects such as nausea/vomiting.
 These medications are usually given at least 30 minutes before your dose of cabazitaxel.